Senate Bill 136: Transportation Sales Tax

 Salt Lake County is asking Draper City to pass a resolution in support of the transportation tax for the 4th quarter.
 Beginning July 1, 2019, Draper City can expect to receive approximately $1,113,563 annually from the transportation tax.

-At the May 22, 2018 Draper City Council meeting, Salt Lake County Councilman Max Burdick and was Andrew Gruber from the Wasatch Front Regional Council (WFRC) will present information on the transportation tax to the City Council in the Study Meeting at 6:00 p.m.
+At the May 22, 2018 Draper City Council meeting, Salt Lake County Councilman Max Burdick and Andrew Gruber from the Wasatch Front Regional Council (WFRC) presented information on the transportation tax to the City Council.

-At a future city council meeting, council members will be discussing this request, and at some point they will make a decision on whether or not to pass a resolution in support of the county's request.
+The Transportation Sales Tax will be discussed again at the June 19, 2018 Draper City Council meeting.
+The Mayor and Council will take public comments at this meeting.
+The City Council members will make a decision whether or not to pass a resolution to support of the county's request.
 Cities have until June 22, 2018, to signal support to Salt Lake County.